• Skip to primary navigation

 Traditional Chinese Medicine

-This herbal mix is also a prime example in Traditional Chinese Medicine (TCM) of how a combination of herbs can work wonders.
+This Traditional Chinese Medicine (TCM) herbal mix is a prime example of how a combination of herbs can work wonders.
 For example, alone white peony helps relax the liver and allow us to "unwind".
 However, when paired with fleece flower root, the effects of white peony become stronger and actually begin to repair the blood in our system.

-Most herbalists have learned that preparing several herbs in a formula, which are prepared into a soup or brewed into a tea, causes the infinite number of biochemical constituents to interact.
+Most herbalists have learned that preparing several herbs in a formula causes the infinite number of biochemical constituents to interact -especially when prepared as a soup or tea.
 Essentially, a formula has the potential of becoming more than the sum of its parts.

 Women's Health Soup / https://www.hwcmagazine.com

-Women’s Health Soup is traditionally consumed at the end of your period and is highly beneficial for menstrual cramps and pains, PMS, and regulating menses, hormonal headaches, bloating and sore breasts.
-If you want to learn More about Traditional Chinese Medicine, be sure to read our Feed Your Spleen: Nourish your Body Post.
+Women’s Health Soup is traditionally consumed at the end of your period.
+It is highly beneficial for menstrual cramps and pains, PMS, and regulating menses, hormonal headaches, bloating and sore breasts.
+If you want to learn More about Traditional Chinese Medicine, be sure to read our Feed Your Spleen and Love your Liver Post.

-Girls, just think about the huge cost savings in "Girlie items", ibuprofen and CHOCOLATE you could have with just a little Women's Health Soup!
+Girls, just think about the huge cost savings in "Girlie items"!
+Skip the ibuprofen and CHOCOLATE and enjoy a little nourishing Women's Health Soup!

 Women's Health Soup / https://www.hwcmagazine.com